impress-org/Give-Form-Countdown/README.md

 ## Screenshots ##

-1. The Form Countdown form edit settings.
+1. The Form Countdown Clock on a donation form.
-2. The countdown clock at the top of the donation form
+2. The "Duration Ended" message displayed in place of a donation form when the countdown has ended.
-3. A custom Duration Achieved message shown replacing your donation form.
+3. You can choose to show either the Donation Ended or Goal Achieved message when a Goal is achieved.
+4. The Form Countdown Settings.

 ## Changelog ##